 Section 1.
 Personnel Files

-Employees shall have the right to review their complete personnel file upon request.
+Employees shall have the right to review their complete personnel file maintained by Human Resources upon request.
 Employees shall not add or remove items from their file and may not remove it from the College’s premises.
-Personnel files will be centrally maintained and made available by the Office of the Dean of Faculty/Vice President for Academic Affairs.
-Employees shall be provided a complete copy of their personnel file upon request.
+Personnel files will be centrally maintained by Human Resources.

 Section 2.
 Individual Dealing